ehalpern/sandbox/README.md

-# A Light Scala Application Framework
+# twine - A Light Scala Application Framework

-Builds on well-designed, widely used scala/jvm libraries to provide what is, hopefully,
-a simple, un-intrusive framework for building pragmatic, production quality server applications.
+Twine is a lightweight scala framework for building production ready REST like services.

-Much of it's simplicity is a result of opinionated choices about how to address some of the basic organizational and wiring problems that every significant application faces.
+It employs a core of high-quality, well-used, scala/jvm libraries to tackle for configuration (Typesafe Config), modular construction (Google Guice), resilient concurrency and distribution (Akka) and asynchronous HTTP services (Spray).

+The goal is to integrate and get out of the way.
+Twine attempts to solve several of the background structural problems that are often neglected when piecing together a system out of libraries.
+These include:

+  - A simple system for handling, evolving and externalizing configuration based on typesafe Config
+  - How to maintain a modular codebase with Guice
+  - How to test akka actors and spray routes with minimal hassle
+  - How to build end-to-end asynchronous services using akka and spray

 ## Asynchronous HTTP Server
 ## Asynchronous Services
 ## Configuration & Dependency Injection